 And Mary’s favourite piece in the exhibition?
 A 1903 pen and ink drawing of Old King Cole.
 ‘I think it’s the humour’ which is admittedly, slightly cynical but ‘the detail is so fantastic, and now we’ve had it all reframed it just looks so lovely.’
 I’ll be looking out for that one on display at The Lightbox.
 The exhibition is sure to breathe fresh air into the rich and somewhat overlooked collection.

 ‘The Art of Sidney Sime: Artist and Philosopher’ is showing at The Lightbox, Woking, from 15 April 2017 to 28 May 2017.
 The exhibition is free to enter.
 A printed catalogue is available to purchase.

 The Trustees of the Sime Gallery are indebted to Ewbank's Auctioneers who have sponsored the Exhibition, to the Director and staff at The Lightbox gallery, Woking and to the many donors and grant bodies who have assisted in funding the restoration and conservation of all the pictures exhibited.
 The Trustees also thank art restorers, Tim Dolby, Hazel Neill and Julian Spencer-Smith; as well as the wonderful students from Camberwell College of Art, Victoria Haddock and Rebecca D'Ambrosio whose enthusiasm and talent saw them achieve well-deserved credit for the works undertaken, kindly supported by a generous grant from NADFAS.

-- The Sidney H. Sime Memorial Gallery holds over 800 pieces of Sime's art
+- The Sidney H. Sime Art Gallery holds over 800 pieces of Sime's art

 - Writer H. P. Lovecraft was a fan of